akhealth/EIS-Modernization/procurement-docs-search/sow.md

-Vendors are advised that Alaska will publish on a publicly available website documents associated with this requirement, including any Requests for Quotation (including amendments), Question and Answer exchanges with vendors (source-identifying information removed), and other relevant information that is not confidential/proprietary in nature or source selection sensitive information that would otherwise implicate procurement integrity concerns.
+Vendors are advised that Alaska will publish on a publicly available website documents associated with this requirement, including any Requests for Proposal (including amendments), Question and Answer exchanges with vendors, and other relevant information that is not confidential/proprietary in nature or source selection sensitive information that would otherwise implicate procurement integrity concerns.
 During the performance of